plang1997/my-profile/README.md

-# my-profile
+# Patrick Lang's Portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.